JRyGithub/shortcutShenanigans/README.md

 3. Set up some system links to allow aliases from this project to be read.
     - `ln -s ~/shortcutShenanigans/aliases.zsh ~/oh-my-zsh/custom/aliases.zsh`
     - `ln -s ~/.zshrc ~/projects/zshrc` (Optional, can then alter your .zshrc file here)

+### Note
+You may need to give the script folder permissions this can be done by:
+1. Navigate to `cd ~/shortcutShenanigans`
+2. Run `chmod -R +x scripts`.

 ---